ALikesToCode/CourseGPT-Pro-DSAI-Lab-Group-6/README.md

 **Impact**

 This enhancement significantly expands real-world usability by enabling CourseGPT to process non-text learning materials.
 The OCR service now acts as a preprocessing layer that converts uploaded documents into clean text, which is seamlessly integrated into the RAG + LangGraph workflow.

-**Limitations**

-- The quality of extracted text depends heavily on the quality of the uploaded document.
-- Handwritten notes or low-resolution scans may produce inaccurate or incomplete text.
-- OCR confidence values may vary widely across different fonts, languages, and layouts.
-- Additionally, complex PDF structures (tables, multi-column text, or rotated pages) may not be perfectly reconstructed.
-These limitations were partially mitigated through page-by-page processing and fallback PyPDF extraction, but complete accuracy cannot be guaranteed.

 ---